-The relationship of an aunt and an uncle and their niece and nephew is unique and beneficial for the child.
-An aunt or uncle is not a parent, which makes a huge difference in how the child sees them.
+The relationship between an aunt and an uncle and their niece and nephew is unique and beneficial for the child.
+An aunt or uncle is not a parent, which greatly affects how the child sees them.
 They can be a confidante, a friend, or a buddy, making it easier for a child to talk to them.
 A child may also see their aunt or uncle as someone they can vent to when they’re having trouble with a “mean” mommy or daddy.
-Having that good influence of an aunt or uncle (as opposed to a peer) to listen and advise your kiddo is a blessing for the whole family.
+Having the good influence of an aunt or uncle (as opposed to a peer) to listen and advise your kiddo is a blessing for the whole family.

-And just like mothers and fathers and grandparents, aunts and uncles should absolutely be celebrated by their nieces and nephews.
+And just like mothers, fathers, and grandparents, aunts and uncles should be celebrated by their nieces and nephews.
 So this National Aunt and Uncle Day, try one of these ways to show appreciation for the aunts and uncles in your kiddo’s life:

 7 Ways to Show Appreciation to Aunts and Uncles

 There’s no better way to show someone how much you love them than by spending quality time with them.
 Maybe your kiddo can “invite” their loved one for a “park date” or to the movies.
 Make sure your kiddo tells their aunt and uncle how much they love spending time together!

 Break out the craft supplies and have your kiddos make handmade “I Love You” cards for their special aunt or uncle.
 There is nothing sweeter than receiving a colorful card made by little hands.